kermitt2/grobid/doc/Grobid-service.md

 The service can work following two modes:

 + Parallel execution (default): a pool of threads is used to process requests in parallel.
-The following property must be set to true in the file grobid-home/config/grobid_service.properties
+The following property must be set to true in the file `grobid-home/config/grobid_service.properties`

 ```java
 	org.grobid.service.is.parallel.execution=true
 ```

-As Grobid is thread safe and manages a pool of parser instances, it is also possible to use several threads to call the REST service.
-This improves considerably the performance of the services for PDF processing because documents can be processed while other are uploaded.
+As Grobid is thread-safe and manages a pool of parser instances, it is advised to use several threads to call the REST service for scaling the processing to large collections of documents.
+This improves considerably the performance of the services for PDF processing because documents can be processed while other are uploading.

 + Sequencial execution: a single Grobid instance is used and process the requests as a queue.
 The following property must be set to false in the file grobid-home/config/grobid_service.properties